caohieu04/Quickest-Path-In-London/README.md

 # Quickest path in London
 * A student project in FPT University
    * About
-      * By extracting infomations of road networking in London from OSM, this can then run Dijsktra Algorithm to find shortest path.
-Using OpenAPI to implement and Google Map API
+      * Extracting infomations of road networking in London from [openstreetmap](https://www.openstreetmap.org/), this can then run Dijsktra Algorithm to find shortest path.
+      * Using OpenAPI to implement and Google Map API
 * Technical
    * Shortest Path:
       * Function sh(src, des, by):